-Should victims or surviving family members speak with the news media following a major accident or catastrophy?
+Should victims or surviving family members speak with the news media following a serious accident?

-If you, a family member or someone you know has been involved in a serious accident or catastrophic event the news media may contact you.
+If you, a family member or someone you know has been seriously injured in a car accident or other type of catastrophic event, the news media may contact you.
 But if the circumstance are such that you or a family member may have a potential legal claim for injuries, damages, or other harms and losses then you may want to think twice before agreeing to an interview.

 It may be wise to delay speaking to the news media until you have had a chance to discuss your legal options with a media-savvy attorney who can help determine the best course of action.

-The attorneys and media management team at Davis Law Group think that this question cannot be fully answered in a few simple sentences.
+The award-winning car accident attorneys and media relations team at Davis Law Group think that this question cannot be fully answered in a few simple sentences.
 So we have authored an 18-page report on the subject to help you understand the pros and cons.